 14 May See These Real Life Game of Thrones Filming Locations in Ireland

-Game of Thrones is coming to an end, with their series finale slated to air on HBO this Sunday, May 19.
+Game of Thrones has come to an end, with their series finale airing on HBO last Sunday, May 19.
 Don’t despair!
 If you identify as a true GOT fan, you can visit these real-life Game of Thrones sets in Ireland.
 Our travel expert Kyle Smith and his wife Kat visited a few of these sites, but there are several dotted throughout all of Europe.
 Check out some of our favorites in Ireland below.

 Kyle & Kat’s Ireland Tour: Game of Thrones